Darokahn/blocks-language/language.md

 		y: 2,
 	};

 if a code block is intended to be `unterminated`, it can be prefixed with a `*` char. code blocks that do not terminate but have no `*` prefix will produce a warning upon compilation.
-Additionally, any returns will produce a warning.
+Additionally, any returns will produce a warning on prefixed block.

 Since `this` is a pointer to the local scope, a `<< this;` statement will also create an unterminated code block.
 This is a more intentional way of creating a static code block in case the `*` prefix and compilation warnings don't put you at ease.